 1) Focus Hotel Szczecin

-The three star budget friendly Focus Hotel Szczecin is 750 meters from the city center and within walking distance from the main train station.
+The three-star budget-friendly Focus Hotel Szczecin is 750 meters from the city center and within walking distance from the main train station.
 You’ll find yourself close to attractions like Wały Chrobrego and The Pomeranian Duke’s Castle.
-While not a luxury property, you can expect loads of good stuff like spacious warmly coloured rooms with comfortable beds, flat screen TVs, coffee and tea amenities, free bottles of water, complimentary wifi, an onsite restaurant and bar, and even a fitness center.
-Online reviewers rate the hotel’s basic breakfast as top notch.
+While not a luxury property, you can expect loads of good stuff like spacious warmly colored rooms with comfortable beds, flat-screen TVs, coffee and tea amenities, free bottles of water, complimentary wifi, an onsite restaurant and bar, and even a fitness center.
+Online reviewers rate the hotel’s basic breakfast as top-notch.
 Expect prices to range from €50 – €80 per night during peak season.

 Location: Małopolska 23, Srodmiescie, 70-515

-Novotel Szczecin Centrum is a four star hotel located in the city center, not far from Szczecin’s main bus and train stations.
-The rooms are decked out with a modern design, with some of them having queen sized beds and both a bathtub and shower.
+Novotel Szczecin Centrum is a four-star hotel located in the city center, not far from Szczecin’s main bus and train stations.
+The rooms are decked out with a modern design, with some of them having queen-sized beds and both a bathtub and shower.
 In addition to a trendy hotel bar and restaurant, you’ll find fitness and spa facilities including a pool and sauna.
-Aside from the usual hotel buffet breakfast, there’s even a chef cooking omelettes and waffles on demand.
+Aside from the usual hotel buffet breakfast, there’s even a chef cooking omelets and waffles on demand.
 Expect prices to range from €60 – €90 per night during peak season.